yogsototh/Scratch/multi/blog/programming-language-experience.md

 fr: En gros, il n'y avait pas d'aide pour structurer votre code.

 en: In order to limit the number of bugs, particularly for huge programs, we started to think about how to organize computer programs.
-en: In the end, from the imperatives language culture, it produced the Object Oriented programming (OOP).
+en: In the end, from the imperative language culture, it produced the Object Oriented programming (OOP).
 en: Beware, the Object Oriented programming isn't a miracle.
 Proof?
-How many bug-free software do you use?
+How many bug free software do you use?
 en: Furthermore, OOP doesn't fit all problems.
-en: But to make a bank application, an application which help to manage stock, clients or text archives.
+en: But to make a bank application, an application which help to manage stock, clients or text archives or more generally
-en: I mean an information system, the OOP is not so bad.
+en: an information system, the OOP is not so bad.

 fr: Alors, pour aider à limiter le nombre de bug, en particulier pour la création de très gros programmes, on s'est mis à réfléchir à la meilleure façon d'organiser du code d'ordinateur.
 fr: À la fin, ça à donné la programmation orienté objet.
 Et donc les langages comme le C manquaient de système pour aider au développement orienté objet.